 - allergy tests, to learn if you’re allergic to substances that might irritate your skin

-- a biopsy, or a procedure in which they will remove a piece of skin from your belly and examine it under a microscope to check for abnormalities in your skin
+- a biopsy, a procedure in which they’ll remove a piece of skin from your belly and examine it under a microscope to check for abnormalities in your skin

 - blood tests, to check your thyroid hormone levels or liver function